-The Paramore logo embodies the theme of life choices, relationships with people, and emotions that a person can experience or reject.
+The Paramore logo embodies themes of life choices, relationships, and the emotions a person can experience or reject.
 The emblem speaks about feelings and the inner state influenced by the band’s music.

 Meaning and History

-Typically, musical groups don’t often change their identity.
+Typically, musical groups don’t change their identity often.
 Paramore, however, became the exception, as their emblem changed several times.
 The changes perfectly reflected the band’s inconstancy and creative search.
 The focus of their songs is on emotions.
 The first symbol appeared a year after the quintet was founded.

 Further rebranding occurred with the release of albums to better convey their mood.
-The band’s logos also differ from other rock band symbols in their style—no elements of death, devil, pentagrams, or blood.
+The band’s logos also differ from other rock band symbols in their style, with no elements of death, devil, pentagrams, or blood.
 Light symbols are closer to romance and dreams.

 What is Paramore?

-The rock quintet, known for their albums All We Know Is Falling, Riot!, Brand New Eyes, Singles Club, Paramore, After Laughter, and singles like Pressure, Hard Times, Misery Business, Decode, Monster, frequently topping the Billboard charts.
+The rock quintet, known for albums such as All We Know Is Falling, Riot!, Brand New Eyes, Singles Club, Paramore, and After Laughter, and for singles like Pressure, Hard Times, Misery Business, Decode, and Monster, frequently topped the Billboard charts.
 The last two songs were used for popular films Twilight and Transformers 3.

 2005 – 2013

-The first emblem does not resemble a visual expression of the group.
-The word Paramore is written in ordinary round lowercase letters without a hint of music and the band’s style.
+The first emblem does not resemble the group’s visual expression.
+The word Paramore is written in ordinary, round, lowercase letters without a hint of music or the band’s style.
 No designers worked on the symbol’s development.
 The inscription was used somehow to mark the band in the list of performers.

-At the time of the band’s foundation, they hadn’t determined their positioning, exact style, and content of songs.
+At the time of the band’s formation, they hadn’t determined their positioning, exact style, or song content.
 Lowercase letters indicated their first steps into the world of music.
 Round elements hint at femininity, as the vocalist wrote and performed songs.

 The theory is supported by the history of the band’s name’s appearance.
 The word Paramore translates from Italian as “like love.”
 There was no specific intent in the choice.
 According to the members, Paramore is the surname of acquaintances, which sounded appealing to the musicians.
 Only later did they find out that the combination refers to secret lovers.
 And the band’s lineup was not against their fans perceiving their team in such a key, especially since most songs were about difficult relationships.